Pre-Screening Prospective Applicants

 Initially, you may feel awkward speaking to applicants from your home country in English.
 However, even during pre-screening contact, you must conduct at least part of your conversation in English.
 A summer camp counselor that lives, teaches and interacts with campers on a daily basis must be able to communicate effectively with the campers and staff.
 For example, an applicant who is a certified swim teacher but cannot speak English well is almost impossible to place at a camp and will have a difficult time obtaining the visa.
-English requirements are also important for support staff, as applicants should be able to understand directions given by their supervisors and respond quickly to those directions.
-Support staff should also be to voice any concerns and ask for help when necessary.
+Participants should be able to understand directions given by their supervisors and respond quickly to those directions.
 Please do not accept applicants whose English speaking skills are inadequate.
 Encourage them to enroll in English classes to improve their English communication skills and suggest they apply to the program again after their skills have improved.
 An important component of the English requirement is the ability of the participants to understand and exercise their personal rights as J-1 Visa holders in the U.S.

 We have found that applicants older than 28 have a hard time adjusting to camp life because they are more experienced and independent.
 They are also more likely to experience problems dealing with their supervisors who, in many cases, are younger than they are.
+Most counselors will be much younger, between the ages of 19-24.
 If you find an outstanding applicant over this age who is applying as a counselor, please email us.

 We have provided some guidelines for pre-screening applicants.
-There are primary skills and secondary skills, which we have listed on the following page.
+Skills and experience with children are very important.
 You should only accept applicants who:

-B) Possess a strong ability to teach a secondary skill and are willing to go to a special needs or religious camp.
+B) Possess a strong ability to assist with a skill, have a lot of childcare experience, and are willing to go to a special needs or religious camp.